May 132019

 different charges attract each other.

-Note: Protons and electrons have equal but opposite charges, but the mass of the proton is nearly 2000 times the mass of the electron.
+Note: Protons and electrons have equal but opposite charges.
+However, the mass of the proton is nearly 2000 times that of the electron.

 What is Coulomb’s Law?

-The electrostatic force depends on the opposing electric charges and the distance separating them.
-The value of this electrostatic force is given by Coulomb’s law.
+The electrostatic force depends on the opposing electric charges and the distance between them.
+The value of this electrostatic force is given by Coulomb’s Law.

 Coulomb´s Law - Electrostatic Force - Coulomb’s Law